quantomslash/koala-transaction-engine/README.md

 `python3 tx_gen.py -n 1000`

-where n is the number of transactions to generate.
+where -n specifies the number of transactions to generate.

 ## Assumptions

-1. Every new session with KTE assumes fresh start with client accounts (Data is cleared).
+1. Every new session with KTE assumes a fresh start with client accounts (Data is cleared).
 2. Dispute is only for the deposit.
 3. No transaction will apply to an account after it's been frozen.

 ## Tests

-Test are included at various levels.
+Tests are included at various levels.

 - Unit tests for main rust modules are present.
 - Integration tests are present both for database processor and csv processor